cakephp/docs/en/tutorials-and-examples/cms/tags-and-users.rst

 implement that missing method now.
 In **src/Controller/ArticlesController.php** add the following::

+    // add this use statement right below the namespace declaration to import
+    // the Query class
+    use Cake\ORM\Query;

     public function tags()
     {
         // The 'pass' key is provided by CakePHP and contains all